 In April 2014, Futu Holdings was incorporated under the laws of the Cayman Islands as our holding company.
 In May 2014, Futu Securities (Hong Kong) Limited, or Futu Hong Kong, was incorporated under the laws of Hong Kong as a wholly-owned subsidiary of Futu Holdings.
 As of the date of this prospectus, Futu Hong Kong has not engaged in any operating activities.
-Futu Hong Kong established two wholly-owned PRC subsidiaries, Shensi Network Technology (Beijing) Co., Ltd., or Shensi Beijing, and Futu Network Technology (Shenzhen) Co., Ltd., in September 2014 and October 2015, respectively, which are referred to as our wholly-foreign-owned entities, or PRC WFOEs, in this prospectus.
+Futu Hong Kong established three wholly-owned PRC subsidiaries, Shensi Network Technology (Beijing) Co., Ltd., or Shensi Beijing, Futu Network Technology (Shenzhen) Co., Ltd., or Futu Network and Futu Information Technology (Hainan) Co., Ltd., in September 2014, October 2015 and September 2018, respectively, which, together with Futu Business Information Consulting (Hainan) Co., Ltd., a wholly-owned subsidiary of Futu Network Technology Limited established in September 2018, Shenzhen Shidai and Shenzhen Qianhai, are referred to as our wholly-foreign-owned entities, or PRC WFOEs, in this prospectus.